Sunday, June 30, 2024

 arbitrary xs:List<Nat>

-definition merge_sort
+with definition merge_sort

 msort_sorted[log(length(xs))][xs]